emacs-eaf/emacs-application-framework/README.md

 #### 2. Install/Update EAF applications and dependencies

-You can use `M-x eaf-install` or manually run the `install-eaf.py` script in the EAF directory:
+You can use `M-x eaf-install-and-update` or manually run the `install-eaf.py` script in the EAF directory:

 ```Bash
 cd emacs-application-framework